Strangemother/python-micro-crc/readme.md

 Caveats:

-+ speed runs are from cold-start, then 4 hot runs. `any crc` is faster after warm-up.
++ speed runs are from cold-start, then 4 hot runs. `anycrc` is faster after warm-up.
 + This is an older version of Nim, Windows, and Python - newer will probably be faster
-+ *This is using a custom compiled python 3.8 - for other reasons...*
++ (anycrc)[https://github.com/marzooqy/anycrc] is a much better product

 Legend: